kernitus/BukkitOldCombatMechanics/.github/CONTRIBUTING.md

 # Contributing
 All contributions should be in the form of [pull requests](https://github.com/kernitus/BukkitOldCombatMechanics/pulls), and should use the formatting profiles provided at the bottom of this page.
 All pull requests must be fully functional and able to compile, and should be fully tested.
+Please submit **monofocal** pull requests, i.e.if you're making unrelated changes to two different modules, or decide to also update the version of a dependency, *those should be separate pull requests*.

 ## Formatting profiles
 ### IntelliJ